MyNameIsTrez/sokoban-solver-in-c/README.md

 #####
 ```

-So this is why it is important that these don't hash to the same string.
+which is why it's important that these don't hash to the same string.

 This is achieved by taking the top-left reachable position of the player, and letting `stringify_map()` append the position to the hashed string.

 ## Running